 This standard is intended for use by SCL engineers, SCL inspectors, SCL civil crews, and contractors who approve, inspect, build, and construct in-building and cast-in-place vaults.

 Additional Network vault requirements are found in SCL NVH-80.
-SCL U1-4.11/NCI-60 describes cable pulling tension calculations.

 3. Material List